Published decisions

 Fraud Or Scam Concern

-359 tagged decisions
+363 tagged decisions

-Metro Bank PLC appears in 1,145 published decisions in this corpus.
-37.7% of those decisions were upheld, which gives a public view of how often complaints involving this firm ended in a fully upheld outcome in the final published set.
+Metro Bank PLC appears in 1,155 published decisions in this corpus.
+37.6% of those decisions were upheld, which gives a public view of how often complaints involving this firm ended in a fully upheld outcome in the final published set.

-Banking and Payments is the firm’s clearest product exposure in the published decisions, with 742 decisions and an upheld rate of 41.5%.
+Banking and Payments is the firm’s clearest product exposure in the published decisions, with 752 decisions and an upheld rate of 41.2%.

 Metro Bank PLC's decision trail runs from 2013 to 2026.
 That range gives enough public history to see whether complaint exposure has been broad-based or concentrated into certain years.

-In the latest year represented here, Metro Bank PLC appeared in 14 published decisions with an upheld rate of 35.7%.
+In the latest year represented here, Metro Bank PLC appeared in 24 published decisions with an upheld rate of 29.2%.

 Fraud Or Scam Concern is the strongest complaint-theme signal tied to Metro Bank PLC in the published decisions.
 In this corpus, those themes are the most stable public proxy for complaint “type”.

-Disp, Consumer Credit Act 1974, Payment Services Regulations, and others are the most visible precedent signals in the firm’s published decisions.
+Disp, Payment Services Regulations, Consumer Credit Act 1974, and others are the most visible precedent signals in the firm’s published decisions.
 That gives extra context on the rules and fairness arguments appearing most often around the firm.

 Representative cases